moueza/infography-scilab/README.md

 # infography-scilab
-Solar-earth motion in non orthonormal landmark
+Solar-earth motion in non orthonormal landmark stellar basis

 Aim : architecture illumination so just motion during 1 year, that is :